AndyITZ1/revnotes/WeeklyNotes/Week5.md

 - React allows for components to be nested inside one another which can create an implicit parent-child relationship between the outer and inner components.
 This eventually leads to concepts of being able to pass data or state from a parent to a child component as props that can be used but is immutable.

 ### What are hooks?
-- Hooks are functions in React that allow you to "hook" into React state and lifecycle methods from within functional components.
+- Hooks are functions in React that allow you to **"hook" into React state and lifecycle methods from within functional components.**
+- Hooks only work functin components and not class components.
+- Hooks cannot be used inside of other hooks, however it can be called from custom hooks.
+- Hooks should be called for the top level of a React component, as the component will know what order hooks will be called, if we decided to call hooks elsewhere (except custom hooks), React would failed to associate local states with the expected hook order.
+This can lead to bugs.
+- **With hooks we can manage state in function components (useState).**

 ### What are example of hooks?
 - Common hooks used are useState and useEffect: